r-ash/actions-runners/README.md

 1. Proxmox template VMs are built using packer, these install dependencies used to run as GitHub actions runners
 2. We use terraform to clone the proxmox templates into a running VM on proxmox
 3. With Ubuntu we use cloud-init script to add ssh keys and start the GitHub actions service
-4. With Windows we use ansible to add ssh keys and start the GitHub actions service
+4. With Windows we use ansible to start the GitHub actions service

+## TODO

+Still some tidying up of this would be worth doing

+1. Add a script for cleanly shutting down existing GitHub actions runners (unregister them from GitHub and remove the VM on proxmox)
+2. Rebuild the templates
+3. Setup CRON job to automatically shut down existing runners and restart them on some regular basis and a CRON job for rebuild the packer images on some schedule